CaioLSouza/my_portfolio_en/README.md

 Here you can have access to some of my projects.

 # Projects
+* **AIRBNB Exploratory Data Analysis**: Here, was made a exploratory data analysis of the AIRBNB dataset of Los Angeles.
+It was possible to study the dataset, extract some insights and visualize the data.

 * **Credit Card Fraud Detection:** This projects uses machine learning algorithms to classifiy transactions in credit cards as fraudulent or not.
 [Link](https://github.com/CaioLSouza/my_portfolio_en/blob/main/Credit_card_fraud_detection_with_machine_learning.ipynb).